eiximenis/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_09.md

    ![Application Insights blade is selected.
 The Turn on Application Insights button is highlighted.](media/function-app-add-app-insights.png "Turn on Application Insights for Function App")

-1. On the Application Insights blade, Select the following Details.
+1. On the Application Insights blade, provide the below information.

    - Select **Create new resource(1)**, accept the default resource name and location provided.
    - Select existing log analytics workspace **Parts-Workspace-<inject key="DeploymentID" enableCopy="false"/>(2)** workspace from the dropdown as shown in the below screenshot.